Macedonia at the 2010 Winter Olympics

-Macedonia sent a delegation to compete at the 2010 Winter Olympics in Vancouver, British Columbia, Canada from 12–28 February 2010.
+Macedonia sent a delegation to compete at the 2010 Winter Olympics in Vancouver, British Columbia, Canada from 12 to 28 February 2010.
 The Macedonian delegation consisted of three athletes, alpine skier Antonio Ristevski and two cross-country skiers, Rosana Kiroska and Darko Damjanovski.
 The nation's best finish was by Ristevski in the men's giant slalom, where he placed 53rd.

 Background

 The Olympic Committee of the Former Yugoslav Republic of Macedonia was recognized by the International Olympic Committee on 1 January 1993.
 The nation made its Summer Olympics debut at the 1996 Atlanta Games, and its first appearance in the Winter Olympic Games at the 1998 Nagano Olympics.
 Macedonia has participated in every Olympics since their respective debuts.
 No athlete competing for Macedonia has ever won a medal at the Winter Olympics.
 The Macedonian delegation to Vancouver consisted of three athletes, alpine skier Antonio Ristevski and two cross-country skiers, Rosana Kiroska and Darko Damjanovski.
 Ristevski was chosen as the flag bearer for both the opening ceremony and the closing ceremony.